 We were invited to see the process by which fabrics are block printed as they used to be printed--with an "ink" made up of flour, vinegar, and rust applied to a carved block of pear or walnut wood and then transfered to the fabric by aligning the block to the correct place and whacking it with a weighted mallet.
-You can see the tools and the process in the slide show to the right.

 The woods used in the blocks are aged (dried) for seven years before they are carved in a stamp.
 You can't have them warping on you.

-And just in case you think that this is a quaint way of decorating cloth without redeeming values, let me assure you that this process beats the socks off of commercially printed cloth for longevity.
+Just in case you think that this is a quaint way of decorating cloth without redeeming values, let me assure you that this process beats the socks off of commercially printed cloth for longevity.
 We were shown a tenda da sole used to protect a doorway which had withstood the sun, wind and rain for 10 years and appeared as new.